 GREAT OUTDOORS: 13 Best National Parks for Families to Visit in Winter

-4. East Broad Top Railroad
+4. Christmas Train Rides on the East Broad Top Railroad

 Rockhill Furnace, Pennsylvania